 Let me ask you a question: are you tired of the 9-5 corporate grind?
 Considering freelancing as a career path but not sure if it’s the right one for you?
 Want to know why become a freelance writer?

 Okay, that was three questions… But if you answered yes to all of them, you’re in the right place.

 However, you’ve got to be motivated and self-disciplined if you want to build a sustainable business.
-And it’s a lot of hard work before you can reap the rewards.
+And there are a lot of long days before you even start to reap the rewards.